 |Public Speaking (1 semester)||Any 3-4 credit course that states "public speaking" in the course title.|

 |Social Science/Humanities (at least 1 semester)||Social science: any course in the Anthropology (ANTH), Geography (GEOG), History (HIST),

 Humanities: any course in the English (ENG), Comparative Literature (COLI) or Philosophy (PHIL) departments.

-*Disclaimer: All of the above information is current as of 7/11/12; as with most information, it is subject to change at anytime.
+*Disclaimer: All of the above information is current as of July 27, 2015.
+As with most information, it is subject to change at anytime.